I am a Patient looking for Disease/Treatment Information related to

 This fact sheet can help you understand long-term and late effects of childhood blood cancers and provides guidance and resources for dealing with these treatment effects.

-This is currently out of stock.
+Available as PDF only.
 This booklet provides questions to ask your healthcare team and lists common side effects and their management.

 This fact sheet discusses long-term and late effects of treatment in adults and how to recognize and manage them.